Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations

 where \( \tau \) is the test statistic, \( \Pi \) indicates the total number of random graphs, and \( \tau^* \) denotes the test statistics computed from each graph.
 The p-value quantifies how often a test statistic is observed (or a more extreme one) purely by chance.

-When evaluating SERGIO simulated data, the test statistics used is the F1 score, whereas recall score is used for TF Atlas due to availability of only positive benchmark edges.
+When evaluating SERGIO simulated data, the test statistics used is the F1 score, whereas recall score is used for TF Atlas due to availability of only activator benchmark edges.
 To identify gene modules, we use test statistics based on the count of incoming edges to the module and outgoing edges from the module that are consistent with known regulatory relationships.
-Further, to identify the network motif of negative auto-regulation, test statistics is the number of negative self-loops.
+Further, to identify the network motif of negative auto-regulation, the test statistic is the number of negative self-loops.